 Here’s where there can be some issues: Unless it’s a new property, chances are the office building’s tenants signed long-term leases with locked-in rental fees, and they probably signed their leases years ago.
 Regardless of the state of today’s real estate market, if the appraisal is completed with current market terms, the appraiser’s findings about the “market rent” may not bear a resemblance to the cash flow that’s actually coming in based on the specific terms of those leases.
 If you want the appraiser to dig through the terms of those leases and use actual numbers in the income approach, then you need to order your appraisal to give an opinion of the value of the leased fee interest.

 What if I order an appraisal the wrong way?

 In most cases, ordering the incorrect appraisal is just a misunderstanding.
 However, keep in mind, getting this wrong can cost time and money to correct.
 If you order an appraisal that gives a value opinion of the fee simple interest, the appraiser may not think to ask you about leases and rent rolls.
 He or she may assume there isn’t a lease in place.
 The appraiser may have to go back and review leases and rework his income analysis.
 Save yourself time and money, and order the appraisal correctly the first time.

 Why does your regulator care?

-Avoid any mishaps with banking regulations by making a distinction between leased fee and fee simple from the start.
+Avoid any mishaps with banking regulations by making a distinction between the leased fee and the fee simple interests from the start.
 Not only will you save yourself valuable time and money on the front end, but you’ll rest easy knowing you’re doing the right thing appraisal after appraisal.
 For more insider tips, news, and the scoop on all things appraisal management, sign up for our newsletter or contact us today.